ertrod/SDL2wrapper/README.md

-This project is build using [Bazel](https://github.com/bazelbuild/bazel).
+This project can be used with Bazel [Bazel](https://github.com/bazelbuild/bazel).